19hours/sg-statutes/Acts/Supreme Court of Judicature Act.md

 Allocation of Proceedings

-### Allocation of proceedings to District Court
+### Allocation of proceedings to District Court or Family Court

-28A\.—(1) The Chief Justice may, where he considers it necessary or expedient to improve efficiency in the administration of justice and to provide for more speedy disposal of proceedings commenced in the High Court, by order direct such class or classes or description of proceedings as may be specified in the order to be heard and determined by the District Court.
+28A\.—(1) The Chief Justice may, where he considers it necessary or expedient to improve efficiency in the administration of justice and to provide for more speedy disposal of proceedings commenced in the High Court, by order direct such class or classes or description of proceedings as may be specified in the order to be heard and determined by the District Court or Family Court.

 [16/93]

+[Act 27 of 2014 wef 01/10/2014]

 (2) Notwithstanding any other written law, any order under subsection (1) —